Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Introduction

-It turns out that choosing $g(x)=e^{-x}$ gives the best guarantee.
-We refer to $r_i \left(1-g\left(\frac{z_i(t)}{c_i}\right)\right)$ as the \emph{reduced price} for resource $i\in I$ at $t$.
-Observe that \dpg\ is a greedy algorithm on reduced prices.
-Examples \ref{passivity} and \ref{passivity2} in Appendix \ref{sec:challenges} demonstrate how the reduced prices in \dpg\ capture the ``effective" inventory of each resource.
-This includes the units that are available \emph{and} units that in use but return ``soon" (at unknown time).
-Remarkably, \dpg\ captures this despite being completely oblivious to usage distributions.
-We establish the following guarantee for \dpg. \begin{theorem*}[{Informal}] \dpg\ is $(1-1/e)$ competitive for online matching with reusable resources when (roughly speaking) usage distributions have an increasing failure/hazard rate (IFR).
-This is the best possible guarantee. \end{theorem*} A formal statement of the theorem is deferred to Section \ref{sec:rba}.
+We establish that \emph{\dpg\ is $(1-1/e)$--competitive for OBMR over a broad class of usage distributions}, including two-point distributions, exponential distributions, and more generally, increasing failure/hazard rate (IFR) distributions.
+A formal statement of the theorem is deferred to Section \ref{sec:rba}.
 Despite the simplicity of \dpg, analyzing its performance is quite challenging.
-A major reason is that \dpg\ is \emph{adaptive}.
-While any online algorithm adapts to sequentially revealed instance by definition, we say that an online algorithm is adaptive when its decisions depend on the realizations of random usage durations\footnote{Our use of this term follows \cite{dean,deb,mehta}.}.
+A major reason is that the output of \dpg\ is stochastic. { We say that an online algorithm is \emph{realization dependent} when its output depends on the realizations of random usage durations.
 In \dpg, the quantities $z_i(t)$ are random variables that depend on usage durations of matches prior to $t$.
 In fact, varying a single past duration can sometimes change the value of $z_i(t)$ from $c_i$ to $0$.
-Note that adaptivity presents a challenge in evaluating the performance of Balance as well, though the remaining capacity $y_i(t)$ is more stable to small variations on the sample path.
-For online matching we can control some of these stochastic dependencies and show that \dpg\ is $(1-1/e)$ competitive for a broad class of usage distributions.
+Note that realization dependence} presents a challenge in evaluating the performance of Balance as well, though the remaining capacity $y_i(t)$ is much more stable to small variations on the sample path.
+For online matching, we can control some of these stochastic dependencies in the output of \dpg\ to show that it achieves the optimal competitive ratio of $(1-1/e)$ for a broad class of usage distributions.

-With the interpretation of \dpg\ as a greedy algorithm on reduced prices, the algorithm extends quite naturally to the setting of online assortments with multi-unit demand (see Section \ref{sec:rbafail}).
-However, in analyzing \dpg\ in these more general models we find that the stochastic element of reusability interacts with aspects of budgeted allocations or customer choice in non-trivial ways, causing a failure of the structures that enable the analysis of \dpg\ for online matching.
+With the interpretation of \dpg\ as a greedy algorithm on reduced prices, the algorithm generalizes quite naturally to more general settings such as online assortments and budgeted allocation {(see Appendix \ref{sec:rbafail})}.
+However, in analyzing \dpg\ in these more general models we find that the stochastic element of reusability can interact with certain aspects of these models in non-trivial ways, causing a failure of the structures that enable the analysis of \dpg\ for online matching.